AugustMiller/lonetosh/Readme.md

 1. I chose the hardware with the intention of running many concurrent [virtual machines](https://docker.com/), as a means to isolate development environments (i.e. running [many versions of the same software](https://getnitro.sh/)).
 The 32GB of memory is rarely consumed under regular loads, but given the opportunity, I wanted to reduce the risk of hitting swap while working.

 2. NVMe storage is impressive.
-Although the first 660p failed after about a year (likely a combination of [heavy use](https://searchstorage.techtarget.com/definition/write-cycle) and the silicon lottery), I'm still super impressed with the speed.
+Although the first Intel 660p failed after about a year (likely a combination of [heavy use](https://searchstorage.techtarget.com/definition/write-cycle) and the silicon lottery), I'm still super impressed with the speed.
 I didn't properly research the specific type of storage, and as it turns out, QLC NAND is not nearly as resilient as I thought, with a MTTF of as little as 1,000 write cycles!
-The replacement 660p began having issues in January 2021, so I've got a [Western Digital SN750](https://www.newegg.com/western-digital-black-sn750-nvme-1tb/p/N82E16820250110) on order.
+The replacement 660p began having issues in January 2021, so I replaced it with a [Western Digital SN750](https://www.newegg.com/western-digital-black-sn750-nvme-1tb/p/N82E16820250110).

 3. The Gigabyte Z370n is special, because it has an onboard HDMI 2.0 port, which is a requirement for 4K@60Hz video output—or in this case, 3840x1600 on a Dell U3818W.
 DisplayPort may work just fine, but having proper use of all three ports was a priority.